Joint detection and matching of feature points in multimodal images: Introduction

 \section{Introduction}

-The matching of feature points in images is a fundamental task in computer vision and image processing, that is applied in common computer vision applications such as image registration \cite{zitova2003image}, dense image matching, \cite{vaquero2010survey}, and 3D reconstruction \cite {agarwal2011building}, to name a few.
-The term \textit{feature point } relates to the center of an image patch, where a feature point is expected to be salient and to be identified in multiple images of the same scene, that might differ by pose and lighting conditions \cite{lowe2004distinctive} .
-A \textit{detector} identifies the location of a feature points, and the surrounding patch is encoded by a \textit{descriptor}.

-The matching of feature points in images acquired by \textit{different} image modalities, as depicted in Fig. \ref{fig:visVsIrDemo}, is of particular interest in remote sensing \cite{irani1998robust,li1995contour, keller2006multisensor,hasan2012modified} and medical imaging \cite {sotiras2013deformable}, as the fusion of multi-spectral images provides information synergy.
-The acquisition of the same scenes by different sensors might result in significant appearance variations, that might be nonlinear and unknown apriori, such as non-monotonic intensity mappings, contrast reversal, and non-corresponding edges and textures.
+The detection and matching of feature points in images is a fundamental task in computer vision and image processing that is applied in common computer vision tasks such as image registration \cite{zitova2003image}, dense image matching, \cite{vaquero2010survey} and 3D reconstruction \cite{agarwal2011building}, to name a few.
+The term \textit{feature point }relates to the center of an image patch, that is expected to be salient and repeatedly detected in multiple images of the same scene, which might differ by pose and appearance \cite{lowe2004distinctive}.
+A \textit{detector} identifies the spatial location of a feature point, and the surrounding patch is encoded by a \textit{descriptor}.
+The detection and matching of feature points in multi-modal images, as depicted in Fig. \ref{fig:visVsIrDemo}, is of particular interest in remote sensing \cite{irani1998robust,li1995contour,keller2006multisensor,hasan2012modified} and medical imaging \cite{sotiras2013deformable}, as the fusion of such images, provides information synergy.
+The acquisition of the same scenes by different sensors might result in significant appearance variations, that are often nonlinear and unknown apriori, such as non-monotonic intensity mappings, contrast reversal, and non-corresponding edges and textures.